 This post may contain affiliate links.

 When you use sequencing cards with your preschoolers, you’re helping them understand how events occur in a logical order.
 This skill is necessary as they begin to hone their beginning math skills.

 Sequencing allows them to recognize patterns in their everyday lives.
 It helps them make sense of the world around them.

-Working on sequencing skills helps preschoolers begin to retell stories as they talk about the beginning, middle, and end.
+Working on sequencing activities helps preschoolers begin to retell stories as they talk about the beginning, middle, and end.
 It also helps bring order to the things they do for themselves as they work toward independence – first socks, then shoes, etc.

 Use sequencing words often.